Traffic jam occurred on Baku streets

 Baku.
-16 October.
-REPORT.AZ/ Traffic density was observed in most avenues of Baku city.
+23 September.
+REPORT.AZ/ Traffic congestion is being observed on the streets of Baku this morning.

 Aynur ƏliyevaNews Author